-Fighting for Injured Health Care Workers
+Fighting for Workers Injured in Health Care Accidents

 Health care workers are at risk of suffering a variety of work-related injuries due to the fast-paced and hazardous nature of their jobs.
 According to the Occupational Safety and Health Administration (OSHA), the health care and social assistance industry has one of the highest rates of work-related injuries and illnesses.